isomerpages/nlb-learning/_reading/Preschoolers/Learning Pathways.md

     <tbody>
 			 <tr>
 <td><a target="_blank" href="https://www.eventbrite.sg/e/discovertech-i-fun-with-computational-thinking-tickets-412604470077"><b>DiscoverTech|Fun with Computational Thinking</b></a></td>
-        <td>This “how-to” workshop will provide parents with a range of “thinking” tools and teaching techniques that they can use at home and whenever the family is together to nurture their children's skills in computational thinking.
-Learn how you can strengthen family bonds while laying the foundation for their children’s future </td>
+        <td>This “how-to” workshop will provide parents with a range of “thinking” tools and teaching techniques that they can use at home and whenever the family is together to nurture their children's skills in computational thinking. </td>
        <td>1 Oct 2022<br>11am – 12pm<br></td>
         <td>Tampines Regional Library</td>
       </tr>